The Bankrate promise

 How employer student loan repayment gets taxed

 If you’re receiving assistance through a government program, you may not need to pay taxes on any of the assistance you receive.
 This is true of the National Health Service Corps Loan Repayment Program, which offers up to $50,000 in payments over two years.
-Check the program you’re applying for to find out whether taxes will come into play.
+Check the program you’re applying for to learn whether taxes will come into play.

 How to access employer student loan repayment benefits

-Which companies offer student loan payments?
+Which companies pay off student loan debts?